sergi0gs/Marvel_vs_DC/README.md

 - The data format is wide so we must transform it
 - There are not null values and duplicates.

-In this case we do not need to clean something, only transform it and then clean.
+In this case we do not need to clean something, only transform it in a longo format and then clean.

 # Data Wrangling
 ##### SuperHero.csv